 Reopening will occur after the construction period has finalised and both the new and old gallery’s heating and ventilation systems have been fully commissioned so the artwork can be installed.

-The redeveloped Sarjeant Gallery te Whare o Rehua Whanganui is currently projected to re-open in late 2023.
+The redeveloped Sarjeant Gallery te Whare o Rehua Whanganui is currently projected to re-open in 2024.

 Work is progressing on site in two concurrent stages.